askmike/gekko/docs/internals/events.md

 ### tradeAborted event

-- What: An object singaling the fact that the trader will ignore the advice.
+- What: An object signaling the fact that the trader will ignore the advice.
 - When: At the same time as the advice event if the trader will NOT try to trade.
 - Subscribe: You can subscribe to this event by registering the `processTradeAborted` method.
 - Example: